pgruetter/sdl-docs/docs/reference/executionPhases.md

 1. **Parse configuration**:
 Parses and validates your configuration files
 This step fails if there is anything wrong with your configuration, i.e. if a required attribute is missing or a whole block like `actions {}` is missing or misspelled.
-There's also a neat feature that will warn you of typos and will suggest correct spellings if it can.
+There's also a neat feature that will warn you of typos and will suggest spelling corrections if it can.
 2. **DAG prepare:**
 Preconditions are validated
 This includes testing Connections and DataObject structures that must exists.